deis/deis/docs/using_deis/deploy-application.rst

 Dockerfiles are a powerful way to define a portable execution environment built on a base OS of your choosing.

 Learn how to use deploy applications on Deis :ref:`using-dockerfiles`.

+Docker Image
+^^^^^^^^^^^^
+Deploying a Docker image onto Deis allows you to take a Docker image from either a public or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.

+Learn how to deploy applications on Deis using :ref:`deis_builds`.

 .. _`twelve-factor methodology`: http://12factor.net/